 We want to better understand the impact our supply chain has on the climate, as well as water and forests.
 The goal is to work more closely with these suppliers and ultimately lower the environmental impacts year on year.

 Our Responsible Business Principles

 Our aim is to make sure the rights and well-being of everyone involved in making LEGO products is safeguarded, and to protect the environment.
 We choose to work with suppliers that have similar ambitions and values.

 We require partners to comply with our Responsible Business Principles that outline expectations relating to ethics, people, children and the environment.

 Our intention is to build relationships with our partners, work together to solve challenges and identify opportunities such as improving the welfare of workers and their families, or improving environmental performance.

 We are also changing the way we select and work with suppliers.

 As we start making changes to how we make LEGO bricks and what materials we make them from, we need to ensure our partners can support us on this transition.
 We review social and environmental criteria when choosing new suppliers, including whether they monitor and report on their emissions.

-To ensure that we are working towards the same goals as our suppliers, both new and old, we have also introduced sustainability into our supplier review process and require our highest-impact suppliers to participate in our Engage-to-Reduce programme.
+To ensure that we are working towards the same goals as our suppliers, both new and old, we have also introduced sustainability into our supplier review process and require our highest-impact suppliers to participate in our Engage-to-Reduce program.